nike-2001/Toxicity-Detection-In-Social-Media/README.md

 2. **Features**: Highlights the unique aspects of the project, such as interpretability and rephrasing.
 3. **Dataset**: Information about the dataset used for training and testing.
 4. **Model Architecture**: Provides details on the architecture, including BERT, GPT-4o-mini, and SHAP for interpretability.
-5. **Installation**: Steps to clone the repository, install dependencies, and set up the environment.
-6. **Usage**: How to train the model, generate explanations, rephrase text, and evaluate the model.
-7. **Evaluation**: Lists the metrics used to evaluate the performance of the model.
+6. **Evaluation**: Lists the metrics used to evaluate the performance of the model.

-8. **Contributing**: Guidelines for contributing to the project.
-9. **License**: Specifies the license under which the project is distributed.
-10. **Acknowledgments**: Mentions key resources and libraries used.
+These metrics help us ensure that the model not only detects toxicity accurately but also effectively rephrases toxic language in a way that aligns with human evaluation.
+The metrics are computed on both the validation and test sets to provide a comprehensive assessment of model performance.

 This `README.md` file gives a comprehensive overview of the project and provides all necessary instructions for users to run the model, evaluate it, and contribute to the repository.